matifaro/individual-vs-team-productivity-replication/README.md

 # Replication Package - Measuring What Matters: Individual vs Team Productivity in Software Development

-**Author:** Matilde Faro Martins Castelo Pires **Contact:** matildefaro.work@gmail.com **Repository:**
+**Author:** Matilde Faro Martins Castelo Pires

+**Contact:** matildefaro.work@gmail.com

+**Repository:** Measuring What Matters: Individual vs Team Productivity in Software Development

 **DOI:**

 ---
 ## Overview

-This repository cibtains the complete replication package for the study:
+This repository contains the complete replication package for the study:
-> **"Measuring What Matters: Individual vs Team Productivity in Software Development"** The package includes all materials, data, and code necessary to replicate the analysis presented in the study.
+> **"Measuring What Matters: Individual vs Team Productivity in Software Development"**

+The package includes all materials, data, and code necessary to replicate the analysis presented in the study.

 ---